-The panel's Main Control PCB provides all the connections for the system's detector circuits, sounder circuits, auxiliary inputs and auxiliary outputs.
+The panel's Main Control PCB provides all the 5mm connector blocks for the system's zone circuits, conventional sounder circuits, auxiliary inputs and auxiliary outputs.
 It also provides the engineer with access to a wide range of engineering functions, details of which appear later in this manual.